Wild animals

 Iberian wolf (Canis lupus signatus)

 Iberian wolves are known for their unique vocalizations, which include a variety of barks, howls, and whines.
-They also have a very strong sense of smell, and can track their prey from over a mile away.
+They also have a very strong sense of smell and can track their prey from over a mile away.
+This keen sense of smell is crucial for locating prey in the diverse landscapes of the Iberian Peninsula.

 What Are the Different Types of Wolves? - Iberian wolf (Canis lupus signatus)